anotherstarburst/principles-and-practices/practices/browsers.md

 ## Core browsers

-Our core supported browsers are:
+Our core supported browser is:

 * Evergreen Chrome

+## Secondary browsers

+A large part of our userbase uses Safari so we should try to support

 * Safari 10 or higher

-## Secondary browsers

 We should try to avoid breaking the following browsers but we should not make special efforts to support or workaround bugs in them:

 * Edge
 * Firefox